aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/_index.md

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "SmartMarkers-ImportJsonToTable.cs" >}}

 ## **Sample Code for Importing Nested Objects With Smart Markers**
-Aspose.Cells supports nested objects in smart markers, the nested objects should be simple.
+Aspose.Cells supports nested objects in smart markers; the nested objects should be simple.
 We use a simple template file.
 See the designer spreadsheet that contains some nested smart markers.

 |**The first worksheet of the SM_NestedObjects.xlsx file showing nested smart markers.**|
 | :- |
 |![todo:image_alt_text](using-smart-markers_7.png)|
 The example that follows shows how this works.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-SmartMarkers-UsingNestedObjects-1.cs" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Smart Marker Parameters](/cells/net/smart-marker-parameters/)
 - [Adding Anonymous or Custom Object into SmartMarkers](/cells/net/adding-anonymous-or-custom-object-into-smartmarkers/)
 - [Auto Populate Smart Marker Data to Other Worksheets if Data is too Large](/cells/net/auto-populate-smart-marker-data-to-other-worksheets-if-data-is-too-large/)